Maximize Revenue in the Middle of a Recession

 While the priority of any business is to maximize revenue throughout the year, the looming threat of a recession means that small businesses must remain especially proactive to maximize profits.
 As consumers have less purchasing power or become more wary of what they spend their money on, many smaller businesses can expect a strain on revenue.

 However, there are efficient methods and strategies for merchants to make the most out of what could be an otherwise difficult economic situation.

 A Recession’s Impact on Revenue

 For example, when the 2008 recession hit, many businesses stopped advertising altogether.
-This resulted in a decrease in brand awareness and an overall loss of revenue.
+This resulted in a decrease in brand awareness and an overall loss of revenue2.
 Although cost-saving measures should be implemented company-wide during a recessionary period, effective and well-funded marketing efforts are key to sustaining customer loyalty and brand recognition.
-Large cuts to marketing budgets can have short- and long-term negative impacts, including:
+Large cuts to marketing budgets can have short- and long-term negative impacts3, including: